aignacio/ravenoc/README.md

 ### <a name="router"></a> Router
 The NoC has been constructed in a way that most part of the modules are replicated through generate SV constructions, thus the behavior is generic and it was designed in a way that the user could reuse as much as possible in different hierarchies.
 Each router is composed by input modules, output modules, a NI (network interface) with one CSR bank (control and status register) and an AXI4 slave interface.
 The diagrams below exemplifies the modules mentioned and how many instances are used at each router.
 ![Router](docs/img/router_diag.svg)
-Through each router, we have 5x output modules and 5x input modules, each one connected to another that are not from the same direction (i.e other 4x ports).
-One router is capable of routing a packet composed by one (single head flit) or more flits through his ports (west, east, north, south or local).
+Through each router, we have 5x output modules and 5x input modules, with all connected to each other from different directions (i.e other 4x ports).
+One router is capable of routing a packet composed by one (single head flit) or more flits through its ports (west, east, north, south or local).
 The only requirement for packet payload is the **header flit**, that in RaveNoC follows the below encoding:
 ```bash
 Max_width+2b---------------------------------------------0
 | FLIT_TYPE (2b) | X_DEST | Y_DEST | PKT_WIDTH | MESSAGE |
 +--------------------------------------------------------+
 ```
 Each port will always select a router for the current flit in the correspondent virtual channel to route but never in the same direction i.e it'll never return from where it came from.
 This also applies to the local port (the one in diagonal in the previous diagram).
-So if a flit is pushed through the router it's because it has a destination valid and the flit should move in between the input modules internal FIFOs.
+So if a flit is pushed through the router it is because it has a valid destination and the flit should move in between the input modules internal FIFOs.
 For instance in a NoC 2x2, considering all the connections with routers we have something like this:
 ![Router connections Example](docs/img/router_connections.svg)

 In the RaveNoC routers there are also some additional components which are used for assembling the packet and converting clock domains between the NoC and the AXI interface.
 The image below shows internally how these pieces are connected together and what is the datapath of the packet.